Personality Disorders: Cluster A vs B vs C Explained

 How long does treatment for personality disorders typically take?

-Treatment duration varies by individual and disorder cluster, but personality disorders generally require longer-term therapeutic approaches than other mental health conditions.
-Many clients see meaningful improvement within 6–12 months of consistent treatment, though full recovery may take several years.
+Personality disorders generally require longer-term treatment than other mental health conditions.
+Many people see meaningful progress within 6 to 12 months, though full recovery can take several years.

 What makes AMFM different for personality disorder treatment?

-AMFM specializes in personality disorder treatment with evidence-based approaches like DBT, Schema Therapy, and CBT.
-Our comprehensive programs across multiple states offer integrated care combining individual therapy, group work, and medication management in supportive environments designed for lasting recovery.
+AMFM provides specialized personality disorder treatment using DBT and CBT across multiple locations, combining individual therapy, group work, and medication management for lasting recovery.